mccbc/notes/notes.md

+2022 02 03
+---

+ - [ ] Debug `sphericalpolaraltmover` while loop
+ - [ ] Run `sph_tran` test, compare outputs
+ - [ ] Check `UpdateMoments` function, rewrite
+ - [ ] Test updating moments against `sphericalpolarmover`

+### Athena

+- Configure with -debug
+    - Will configure with debugging enabled
+    - Can do this with MPI or with gcc or g++ compiler
+    - Easier to do debugging on a serial thing, so leave off mpi
+    - then make clean, make all
+    - Turns off all optimizations (-00 instead of -03, -03 is optimized)
+    - -g compiles with extra information that gnu debugger can use

+ - `gdb ../athena/bin/athena`
+     - To run, type `run -i athinput.sphtran`
+     - Then it'll run, but it's stuck in a loop.
+Then you can ctrl+c it.
+Can continue if you want to keep going
+     - Breakpoints - specific place in the code you want it to stop. `break sphericalpolaraltmover.cpp:110` (line number)
+     - `cont` until you get to the breakpoint. `print iter`, can print any variable
+     - `step` - go to next line
+     - `print *pphot` - can print all attributes of the photon class.
+Better to print individual photon quantities, i.e. `(*pphot).i1p`
+     - `backtrace` - tells you where in the stack you are.
+Will even tell you where it segfaulted if that's the issue.

+---

 ### C++ questions

  - Added `printf` statements everywhere to find where the code was getting stopped; learning how to use `gdb` would be more efficient